 Brij Bhushan Sharan Singh moves Delhi HC against top wrestlers who protested against WFI Chief

-New Delhi, Jan 23: The under-fire Wrestling Federation of India (WFI) chief Brij Bhushan Sharan Singh has moved Delhi High Court against allegations of sexual harassment by country's ace wrestlers including Vinesh Phogat, Bajrang Punia, Sakshi Malik and Ravi Dahiya.

-He has filed a petition in the Delhi High Court, seeking the first information report over "extortion and blackmailing by making allegations of sexual assault".
+The plea was filed by his cook Vicky in the court, seeking the first information report over "extortion and blackmailing by making allegations of sexual assault".

 The plea alleged that the wrestlers in the protest have completely misused the sexual harassment laws by making them a mockery of justice.
 If any player had undergone sexual harassment, they must have acted in accordance with the law through police and courts.